emma-farina/emma-farina.github.io/context.md

 <!-- Content -->
 <!--<h2 id="content">Elements</h2>-->

-<p>We have all experienced the negative impact of the lockdown on our health.
+<p>Ciao!
+We have all experienced the negative impact of the lockdown on our health.
 Furthermore, studies have shown that the COVID-19 pandemic led to changes in people’s dietary habits.
 Some people took advantage of the lockdown as an opportunity to spend more time cooking [<a href="https://www.sciencedirect.com/science/article/pii/S0195666321006504">1</a>].
 However, sticking to the usual recipes quickly became tedious, pushing people to get out of their comfort zone and try new dishes.
 While some people took the opportunity to improve their diet quality (i.e., consuming more fresh products) [<a href="https://www.sciencedirect.com/science/article/pii/S0195666321006504">1</a>], others became more interested in high-calorie food, most likely out of boredom [<a href="https://www.nature.com/articles/s41467-022-28498-z">2</a>-<a href="https://link.springer.com/article/10.1007/s13679-021-00466-6">3</a>].
 Finally, the restrictions related to COVID-19 brought people to make more use of food delivery services [<a href="https://towardsdatascience.com/the-impact-of-covid-19-on-food-delivery-services-in-the-u-s-47eae04655c8">4</a>].
 This new habit has transformed customers' experience, likely persisting even after the end of lockdown.</p>

 <div class="row">
 	<!--